meteor/tutorials/content/shared/explanations.md

 ### Inserting tasks from the server-side database console

 Items inside collections are called _documents_.
 Let's use the server database console to insert some documents into our collection.
-In a new terminal tab, go to your app directory and type:
+While your app is running, in a new terminal tab, go to your app directory and type:

 ```bash
 meteor mongo